Noise-stability and central limit theorems for effective resistance of random electric networks: CLT for the effective resistance of the -dimensional torus

-\end{dem} Since the minimal flow is sourceless but satisfies the additional condition that the net flow through $E_0$ is 1, one needs to adapt the setting of the first sections in order to prove Theorem \ref{theo:CLTTorus}.
-For any $e\in \E_{1/2}^n$, let
+which shows that the infimum of $\calE_r(\theta)$ over $\theta\in\Theta _0^n$ is uniquely attained at $i_{r,n}^{\mathrm{per}}$. \end{pf} Since the minimal flow is sourceless but satisfies the additional condition that the net flow through $E_0$ is 1, one needs to adapt the setting of the first sections in order to prove Theorem~\ref{theo:CLTTorus}.
+For any $e\in\E_{1/2}^n$, let

 From (\ref{eq:EiEiplus1}), one sees that for any unit flow $\theta$ from $e_-$ to $e_+$, and any $i$,

 Thus, one sees that for any translation $\tau$ on the torus, and any edge $e$,